peteroupc/peteroupc.github.io/approxtheory.md

 ### Bounds for General Positive Linear Operators

 The following results give bounds that apply to large classes of positive linear operators.
+While these operators have relatively simple approximation behavior, in general they do not approximate functions with more than two continuous derivatives "better" than functions with only two.

 In this section:

 - $\sigma_i = L((e_i-\lambda)^i)(\lambda)$ (the $i$-th "central moment" of the linear operator $L$ in question).
 - $\tau_i = L(\text{abs}(e_i-\lambda)^i)(\lambda)$  (the $i$-th "absolute moment" of the linear operator $L$ in question).